gramophone-wp/Gramophone/README.md

 - Set Appearance >> Theme >> BigBooty
 - Get busy!

+### Contributing

+We welcome contributions from first time and experienced developers / designers alike.
+Please see the [contributing](https://github.com/pjhampton/BigBooty/blob/master/CONTRIBUTING.md) section for greater detail.

 #### Licience

 Like WordPress, BitBooty is licenced [General Public Licence v2 or later](https://github.com/pjhampton/BigBooty/blob/master/licence.txt).
 Have fun and build cool stuff with it.

 #### Version